marcobacis/marcobacis.github.io/content/blog/2025-review.md

 With these projects, I learned new stuff both for back-end (e.g. stripe integration, Business Central APIs and how to properly write batch synchronization jobs) and frontend projects (e.g. signals in angular 19/20).

 Lastly, this year our tech lead changed job mid-year, and one of our teammates rose to the challenge and got promoted.
 I watched from the side (I still want to code for some time, and not increase the amount of meetings and calls too much), but after his promotion I got to help him as *"Deputy"*.
-This meant more analysis, firefighting and playing with github actions and production environments, with casual "*interim-tech-lead*" moments throughout the year.
+This meant more analysis, firefighting and playing with github actions and production environments, with occasional "*interim-tech-lead*" moments throughout the year.

 What will 2026 bring?
 I hope I'll get better at proposing technical solutions (mainly to the team, as I talk to customers only after pre-analysis by PO and TL) and mentoring the team, all while improving my craft.
 I'll probably need to learn mobile development too.... but that's for next year's me to handle.